-- Auto Deploy Stateless Caching – This feature allows you to cache the host's image locally on the host or on a network drive and continue to provision the host with Auto Deploy
+- Auto Deploy Stateless Caching – This feature allows you to cache the host's image locally and continue to provision the host with Auto Deploy.

 - Auto Deploy Stateful Installs – This feature allows you to install hosts over the network without setting up a complete PXE boot infrastructure.
 After the initial network boot, these hosts boot like other hosts on which ESXi has been installed.